squinkylabs/SquinkyVCV/docs/xforms.md

 If one of the other (non-diatonic) scales is selected, like diminished, the results of the Xform may be more mysterious.
 Note that with the minor pentatonic scale, the first step is a minor 3rd.

 The only thing Seq++ knows about scales are the notes that are in them.
 It does not know how each degree might function in a harmony.
 It knows nothing about melodic direction, so it cannot implement a scale like melodic minor that has different notes depending on whether the pitch sequence is rising or falling.

+## Scales

+Seq++ had a fairly simple concept of a scale.
+All scales in Seq++:

+* Are made up of pitches from the 12-note even tempered chromatic scale.
+* Repeat every octave.

+Other than that, there are no limits.
+Could Seq++ have a scale made up of C,C#,D,D#,E and no other notes?
+Sure it could.

+## Steps

+When "relative to scale" is selected, xforms will ask you to select octaves and steps.
+But what is a step?
+One step is the distance from one scale note to to the next.
+So in the key of C, transposing F up by one step will move it to G, since G is the next step after F. In this case the step is a whole tone.
+But transposing E up a step will transpose it to F, a semi-tone.

+With diatonic scales, you can think of steps as intervals with a different name.
+Zero steps is unison.
+One step is a second, two steps are a third, etc.

+But let's consider the minor pentatonic.
+In Em pentatonic, if you transpose E up a step it goes to G. But in this case it's three semi-tones.
+So in any scale in Seq++, there is always a "step" from one scale note to the next.
+In diatonic scales that's one or two semitones, but since Seq++ supports other kinds of scales, the number of semitones in a step could be almost anything.

 ## Transpose